fluthjs/fluth-doc/docs/en/api/plugin/executePlugin.md

 # executePlugin

-Plugin triggered when processing data at a node, used to modify, monitor, or record the data at a node.
+Plugin triggered when processing data at a node, used to modify, monitor, or record the data flowing through a node.
 Every node can use an execute plugin to intervene in the data processing process.

 ## Type Definition